Mahathir seeks Parliament vote as new Malaysian PM sworn-in

 The house is only due to resume March 9.

 Mahathir said he felt betrayed by Muhyiddin’s move and warned that UMNO leaders including ex-Prime Minister Najib Razak, who is facing trial for corruption charges, may get off the hook.
+UMNO is the biggest party in Muhyiddin’s new coalition.

 “The court may find it embarrassing to take action against the government.
 We have seen this happen before during Najib’s time when he was able to manipulate the court, change the charges and to a certain extent, influence the decision of the court.
 I believe if the new government is installed now with Najib in it, this is what is going to happen,” he said.